 |Summer 2013||May 31, 2013|

 |Fall 2013||July 19, 2013|

 After all requested documents are submitted, the 4 to 6 week evaluation process begins.
 Your application status may change, and/or additional documents may be requested from you.
 Check your To Do List in MyCSUEB often.

 An award message will be sent via Horizon E-mail when your financial aid award is no longer estimated and is ready to accept.
 No paper notices will be mailed.
-You may view your Financial Aid Award online at MyCSUEB Self Service, Student Center, click on "View Financial Aid" or "Accept/Decline Financial Aid", then click on the appropriate adi year.
+You may view your Financial Aid Award online at MyCSUEB Self Service, Student Center, click on "View Financial Aid" or "Accept/Decline Financial Aid", then click on the appropriate aid year.
 Financial aid is based on full-time enrollment.
 If you plan to be enrolled less than full-time, complete the Office Action Form.
-Financial Aid funds may be proprated for students who are enrolled for less than full-time.
+Financial Aid funds may be prorated for students who are enrolled for less than full-time.

 Please note: Failure to return this form will delay your disbursement.
 Tuition and fee deferrals are temporary and are issued after all requested documents are submitted to the Office of Financial Aid.
 To prevent enrollment cancellation, you must submit all requested documents prior to the document deadlines.
-A tuition fee deferral will hold classes and delay payment of registration fees only while the financial aid process is completed.
+A tuition fee deferral will hold classes and delay payment of registration fees only while the financial aid process is being completed.

 Note: it is your responsibility to pay your academic costs if you complete your financial aid file after the quarter has started.
 A tuition fee deferral will not be issued.

 Students must apply each year to obtain financial aid or to continue receiving aid by submitting a Free Application for Federal Student Aid (FAFSA) to the Federal Department of Education.
 After you apply for aid, your award notification will become available in MyCSUEB.
 After accepting the award offer, you must maintain Satisfactory Academic Progress to continue receiving aid while you are a student.